Point Loma Nazarene University: Rankings

-U.S. News & World Report 2019 ranked PLNU #9 in the Regional Universities West category out of 128 schools listed in that section.
-Forbes ranked PLNU as #263 in the country among all universities as of 2019 and #54 in the West.
+In 2025, U.S. News & World Report ranked PLNU #16 (tie) among "Regional Universities West".
+Forbes ranked PLNU as #389 in the country among all universities as of 2019 and #93 in the West.

-According to PayScale, the median mid-career salary of PLNU graduates in 2019 (bachelor's degrees only) was $90,100.
+In 2024, Campus Pride included PLNU on its list of "America’s Worst Colleges and Universities for LGBTQ students."
+Reasons given were for censoring a screening of 1946: The Mistranslation That Shifted Culture and for tolerating hate speech and prejudicial behavior towards LGBTQ people.

 Student life

 The institution has a debate team that won the National Parliamentary Debate Association championship in 2007 and met success as Sweepstakes Champions three times since 2003.
 PLNU has won the Christian College National Championship seven times since 1998.

 PLNU's resources include an honors program, career services, and study abroad opportunities.
 PLNU hosts numerous denominational and local community events: arts & culture gatherings, outdoor activities, and faith and ministry opportunities.

 Athletics

-The Point Loma Nazarene (PLNU) athletic teams are called the Sea Lions.
+The Point Loma Nazarene (PLNU) athletic teams are the Sea Lions.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Pacific West Conference (PacWest) since the 2012–13 academic year.
 They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.
 The Sea Lions previously competed in the Golden State Athletic Conference (GSAC) of the National Association of Intercollegiate Athletics (NAIA) from 1986–87 to 2011–12.

-Point Loma became an active member in the NCAA since the summer of 2014, which signified the conclusion of their three-year transition process from the NAIA to NCAA Division II.
+Point Loma became an active member in the NCAA since the summer of 2014.

-Point Loma competes in 11 intercollegiate varsity sports: Men's sports include baseball, basketball, soccer and tennis; while women's sports include basketball, cross country, golf, soccer, tennis, track & field and volleyball.
+As of 2025, Point Loma had 44 sports teams including intramural and intercollegiate teams.
+The 11 intercollegiate varsity team include baseball, basketball, soccer, and tennis for men and basketball, cross country, golf, soccer, tennis, track & field, and volleyball for women.
+These teams have won 29 Pacwest championships and have included 46 All-American student-athletes.